mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 > **Pokemon!**
 >
 > You may have noticed the file names of the acoustic data are Pokemon.
 My son and I have recently started to play Pokemon the Card Game together, so I thought this would be a fun way (and topic) to teach you about speech recognition.
 After all, Pokemon names *are* difficult to pronounce, and are a domain-specific language of their own.
-They're a perfect match for the capabilities of the Custom Speech Service.
+They're a perfect match for the capabilities of the Speech to Text Service.

-Let's get started by uploading an acoustic data set to the CSS portal.
+Let's get started by uploading an acoustic data set to the STT portal.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Uploading an acoustic data set to the CSS portal
+    <b>Exercise</b>: Uploading an acoustic data set to the STT portal
 </h4>

 Start by locating the acoustic .wav audio files.
 Select the 17 audio files, zip them up, and name the zip file *training-utterances.zip*.

 <img src="images/chapter3/training-utterances.gif" class="img-override" />

-Next, navigate to the CSS web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>.
+Next, navigate to the STT web portal at <a href="https://cris.ai" target="_blank">https://cris.ai</a>.

 Click the *Sign In* link in the upper right and sign in with your Azure portal subscription login.